 When a person suffers an injury in an accident that was not their own fault, the consequences can feel overwhelming.
-The sudden pain and the injury may require immediate and ongoing medical care, the cost of which can create a financial burden that the victim might not be able to afford.
-Furthermore, the injury may lead to a temporary or permanent disability that can prevent them from performing their work duties.
+The sudden pain and the injury may require immediate and ongoing medical care.
+The cost of that can create a financial burden that the victim might be unable to afford.
+Furthermore, the injury may lead to a temporary or permanent disability.
+That prevents them from performing their duties.
 For many people, this means not receiving a paycheck.
 The combination of these factors can be financially and emotionally devastating.

-Yet, did you know that the victims of accident-related injuries may be eligible for compensation not only for their medical expenses but also for their lost wages due to missed time at work?
+Yet, did you know that the victims of accident-related injuries may be eligible for compensation for their medical expenses and their lost wages due to missed time at work?
 Here’s everything you need to know about getting those lost wages back.

 Types of Lost Wages

-When filing a personal injury claim, lost wages are included in the category known as “economic damages,” or the compensation you are owed for things that have a set dollar value.
-Any income you are unable to receive due to your injury counts as lost wages, whether you missed time at work because you were in the hospital or because your injury has impeded you from returning to work even when you are no longer hospitalized.
+When filing a personal injury claim, lost wages are included in the “economic damages” category.
+That’s your compensation for things with a set dollar value.
+Any income you cannot receive due to injury counts as lost wages.
+This is true whether you missed work because you were in the hospital or because your injury has impeded you from returning to work even when you are no longer hospitalized.

 There are several different forms of lost income you might be able to claim:

-- The term “lost wages” refers specifically to the money you should have received from performing your job but that your injury prevented you from earning.
-For example, if you could not return to work for a month after your accident without sick pay or some other form of coverage, the pay you lost counts as lost wages.
+- “Lost wages” refers to the money you should have received from performing your job.
+But that your injury prevented you from earning it.
+For example, if you could not return to work for a month after your accident without sick pay or some other form of coverage, your lost pay counts as lost wages.

-- If your injury resulted in a permanent disability that allows you to return to work in a more limited role, you might be eligible to receive compensation for a “reduced earning capacity.”
-For example, if the injury you received makes it impossible for you to work the same number of hours, or if your disability allows you only to work in a role that pays less money, your earning capacity has been reduced because of the accident.
+- If your injury resulted in a permanent disability that allows you to return to work in a more limited role, you might be eligible for compensation for a “reduced earning capacity.”
+For example, if the injury you received makes it impossible for you to work the same number of hours.
+Or if your disability allows you only to work in a role that pays less, your earning capacity has been reduced because of the accident.

-- If you have been forced to turn down a position or have been denied a better job because of the injury, you may qualify for compensation for “lost opportunity.”
-For example, if you had interviewed for a new job before the accident and received an offer after you received your injury, you would have a claim for lost opportunity if you had to turn down the offer because you could no longer perform the duties of the new job.
+- If you have been forced to turn down a position or denied a better job because of the injury, you may qualify for compensation for “lost opportunity.”
+For example, if you had interviewed for a new job before the accident and received an offer after your injury, you would have a claim for a lost opportunity if you had to turn down the offer because you could no longer perform the duties of the new job.

 - If your injury has caused you to suffer a complete disability and you are no longer able to take on gainful employment in any capacity, you may qualify for “permanent total disability.”
 Claiming this form of wage loss could result in compensation for all the wages you might have earned for the rest of your life.